 their daily demo limit is not exceeded

-their scheduling limit for that day and particular Event Type is not exceeded
+their scheduling limit for that day and particular Meeting type is not exceeded

 their weight is not equal to zero (more about that later)

-It thus counts how many meetings each rep has in that week with the selected event type.
+It thus counts how many meetings each rep has in that week with the selected Meeting type.
 The week starts Monday 00:00 and ends Sunday 24:00.

 It then calculates the coefficient for every user.
 The formula (k = demosCount / weight) divides the amount of already scheduled meetings with a weight specified for each user in the matrix (you can find an example below).